department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/test-fees.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="licensing-certification-kinds-of-benefits">For Licensing and Certification</button>

 <div id="licensing-certification-kinds-of-benefits" class="usa-accordion-content">
-If you’re a Veteran and you qualify for the GI Bill, we may pay you back for test fees under $2,000 for a job that requires a license or certification in order to work. <br>
+If you’re a Veteran and you qualify for the GI Bill, we may pay you back for test fees under $2,000 for a job that requires a license or certification in order for you to work. <br>
 [Find out which tests are covered and how much they cost](https://inquiry.vba.va.gov/weamspub/buildSearchCountryLCCriteria.do).

 **What you should know about test benefits.
 We:**